 Mental Health and Wellbeing

 During these unusual times looking after our mental health and well being is more important than ever.
 The effects of Covid-19 and lockdown on the mental health and wellbeing of our children may still yet to be seen.
 We have created this page to provide your children with the tools for self care that they may need upon return to school.
+You will also find support here for looking after you own mental health and wellbeing.

 We also love using GoNoodle and Cosmic Yoga at school, you could access these at home too!
 Getting outside and making the most of the sunshine, exploring and going on walks, is also good for wellbeing.